wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/8-summary.md

 doesn’t require any intervention by an administrator.
 It's refreshed automatically and keeps data for 28 days.

-For situations where administrators want more control, you have access to many PowerShell cmdlets that can help you provide administrators with more visibility into their user’s actions.
+For situations where administrators want more control, you will have access to many PowerShell cmdlets that can help you provide administrators with more visibility into their user’s actions.